 Frequently Asked Questions

-The mission of the Career Development Center is to assist students and alumni in developing, evaluating and effectively implementing their career and professional plans through program initiatives; faculty, employer and alumni collaborations; and outreach on and off the University campus to employers, alumni and graduate/professional schools.
+The mission of the Career Center is to assist students and alumni in developing, evaluating and effectively implementing their career and professional plans through program initiatives; faculty, employer and alumni collaborations; and outreach on and off the University campus to employers, alumni and graduate/professional schools.

 Our main focus is to assist students with career related questions or concerns throughout their academic career at Ship.
-Students should call or stop by the Career Development Center in the Anthony F. Ceddia Union Building to ask about the various ways the Career Center can meet their needs.
+Students should call or stop by the Career Center in the Anthony F. Ceddia Union Building to ask about the various ways the Career Center can meet their needs.

 What services do you offer for students?